Grunge lit: Critical analysis

-Subsequent genre
+Post-grunge-lit

 Michael Robert Christie's 2009 PhD dissertation, "Unbecoming-of-Age: Australian Grunge Fiction, the Bildungsroman and the Long Labor Decade" states that there is a genre called "post Grunge [lit]" which follows the grunge lit period.
 Christie names three examples of Australian "post-grunge lit": Elliot Perlman's Three Dollars, Andrew McCann's Subtopia and Anthony Macris' Capital.
 Kalinda Ashton (born 1978) has been called a post-grunge writer.
 Ashton, who was influenced by Christos Tsiolkas' controversial style, is the author of the novel The Danger Game.
-Samantha Dagg's 2017 thesis states that Luke Carman is a post-grunge writer.
+Samantha Dagg's 2017 MPhil thesis states that Luke Carman is a post-grunge writer.